 Overview of replication and extension

-We summarized the replication and extension hypotheses in Table 6.
-Weiner et al. (1988) empirical work consisted of two experiments, and in the current replication, we focused on Experiment 2, which manipulated stigma onset controllability in a between-subject design (no-information versus controllability information versus uncontrollability information).
-Participants then categorized and rated 14 stigmas (10 replication, 4 extension) on several factors: physical versus mental-behavioral, perceived stability, perceived controllability, liking, pity, anger, and helping.
+We summarized the replication and extension hypotheses in Table 5.
+Weiner et al. (1988) empirical work consisted of two experiments In the current replication, we focused on Experiment 2, which manipulated stigma onset controllability in a between-subject design (no-information versus controllability information versus uncontrollability information).
+Participants then rated and categorized fourteen stigmas (ten replication, four extension) on the following factors: perceived stability, perceived controllability, liking, sympathy, anger, helping, and physical versus mental-behavioral.

-Table 6
+Table 5

 Summary of replication and extension hypotheses